Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-2/README.md

 Now lets check its time complexity

-Acoriding to geeksforgeeks tokenizing has a time complexity O(n-d) where n = length of string and d = number ordelimiters.
-So in this part of the code
+Acoriding to geeksforgeeks tokenizing has a time complexity O(n) where n = length of string depending the type of tokenizing So in this part of the code

 ```
+tokens = nltk.word_tokenize(sentence)

 ```
+the time complexity is O(n) becuase the only delimters that it has is the space.

 ## Bibliography